hmxmilohax/rb3-pc/README.md

 ![A screenshot of AshCentral's website, GoCentral.rocks, in the account information subpage, showing new details under Rock Band 3 account.](images/ash/linked.png "GoCentral - Settings")

 If the website didn't find anything, you may have mistyped the code.
-Rock Band 3's font may be a bit hard to read so try again.
+Rock Band 3's font may be a bit hard to read so you may have to try again.

 Now, let's go over hosting or joining sessions.